inet-framework/inet/doc/src/users-guide/ch-queueing.rst

 Sinks
 -----

 These modules act as sinks of packets.
-An active packet sink pops packets from its input.
+An active packet sink pulls packets from its input.
 A passive packet sink is pushed with packets by other queueing model elements.